liberation/django-swallow/doc/source/index.rst

 `separatation of concerns <http://en.wikipedia.org/wiki/Separation_of_concerns>`_.

-*Nested imports* or *Recursive imports* which deals with several documents linked to a main document will require for each document type a *triptych*.
+*Nested imports* or *Recursive imports* which deals with several documents linked to a main document will require for each document type a builder and a *triptych*.
 For instance, let's consider an html file linked to pictures and several feeds, such an import will be defined with a ``Configuration`` class and three *triptych*.
 There is no limit on nesting degree except Python runtime limits.

 An import can be run by a **cron**, preferably `fcron <http://fcron.free.fr/>`_ using :mod:`swallow.management.commands.swallow` command.